Queque, Basic Chilean Bundt Cake

 Why don't the cakes rise, or are they fluffy on top and compact on the bottom?

-Most likely, the oven is not at the correct temperature.
-Or the baking powder is expired.
-If you suspect that the baking powder is expired: place a teaspoon in a cup and add boiling water, it should bubble a lot for at least 30 seconds.
+The oven is likely not at the correct temperature, or the baking powder has expired.
+If you suspect the baking powder is expired, place a teaspoon in a cup and add boiling water.
+It should bubble a lot for at least 30 seconds.

 Can I substitute margarine for butter?